Reassigned Numbers Database Overview

-Beginning November 1st, 2021, the Reassigned (Telephone) Numbers Database (RND), commissioned by the FCC, became available for production use.
-This database, administered by SOMOS Inc., allows Callers and Caller Agents to upload data in a specific format to validate the status of a phone number (i.e., whether or not the number has been permanently disconnected after the date of consent provided by the Caller/Caller Agent).
+In November 2021, the Reassigned (Telephone) Numbers Database (RND), commissioned by the FCC, became available for production use.
+This database allows Callers and Caller Agents to upload data in a specific format to validate the status of a phone number (i.e., whether or not the number has been permanently disconnected after the date of consent provided by the Caller/Caller Agent).

 Historically, there’s been a good source of permanently disconnected landlines, but not of wireless or VOIP numbers.
 As landline use decreases and mobile use skyrockets, this has become problematic for callers and calling agents trying to legally conduct business over the phone.

-On November 1st, 2021, the RND became available for use and companies who are not verifying numbers against it are at risk of violating the TCPA.
+Companies who are not verifying numbers against the RND are at risk of violating the TCPA.
 The FCC does allow for Safe Harbor for companies who check a telephone number, receive a response that the number is callable, and an error is made.